 Soy foods are made from soybeans, a legume that has been around for thousands of years.
-Soybeans are rich in protein, fiber vitamins and minerals and are cholesterol free.
-Soybeans are also high on soy isoflavones, which are associated with a variety of health benefits.
+Soybeans are rich in protein, fiber vitamins and minerals and are cholesterol-free.
+Soybeans are also high in soy isoflavones, which are associated with a variety of health benefits.

 Studies suggest that soy can protect against heart disease, lower the risk of breast cancer, prostate cancer, diabetes and osteoporosis as well as reduce menopause symptoms.
 More studies need to be done to draw firm conclusions for certain benefits, according to experts.

-The American Cancer Society says there is evidence that eating soy foods can lower the risk of breast or prostate cancer but that it is limited.
+The American Cancer Society says there is limited evidence that eating soy foods can lower the risk of breast or prostate cancer.